Numan Athletics

-is a 1993 competitive sports arcade game developed and released by Namco.
-It runs on the company's NA-2 hardware, and has eight unusual competitions to test the strength and might of four mutant athletes called "Numans" (Sharon L'Alles, Harry Boffin, Masaemon Nakamura, and Bongo Tembo).
-Up to four people can play simultaneously (or, depending upon the event, alternately).
-The game later went on to spawn a sequel, Mach Breakers: Numan Athletics 2, in 1995.
+is a 1993 sports video game developed and published by Namco for arcades.
+It was released in Japan in September 1993, and in North America later that December.
+It is similar to Konami's 1983 game Track & Field.
+The game later went on to spawn a sequel, Mach Breakers, in 1995.

 Gameplay

 In-game screenshot of the "Interceptor" event.

 Each of the eight events takes place in a different country, and the Numans' journey is charted by a Knuckle Heads-style compere (along with his two "bunny girls", who come up from the bottom of the screen when a Numan succeeds in some, but not all, of the events).
 If a player gets the best time (or distance) in any event, it shall be a "world record", after which the player is prompted to input their initials.
 The events are: